View the full list of fields, first using long-form arguments:

 step completed in 0:04:13.6

-In order to manually modify the yum repo files, an administrator can
+To manually modify the yum repo files,

 use the scyld-modimg --chroot